GLOBAL MARKETS-Coronavirus shock and oil price fall pummel world stocks

 Global stocks plunged on Monday and prices for crude oil tumbled as much as 33% after Saudi Arabia launched a price war with Russia, sending investors already worried by the coronavirus fleeing for the safety of bonds and the yen.
 Saudi Arabia had stunned markets with plans to raise its production significantly after the collapse of OPEC's supply cut agreement with Russia - a grab for market share reminiscent of a drive in 2014 that sent prices down by about two-thirds.

-Brent crude and U.S. crude futures slid as much as $14 to trade at $31.02 and $27.34 a barrel in chaotic trade before recovering some of their losses.
-European equity markets suffered hefty losses with London , Frankfurt and Paris tumbling between 6-7%.
-Italy's main index slumped 10% after the government ordered a lockdown of large parts of the north of the country, including the financial capital Milan.
+Brent crude and U.S. crude futures slid as much as $14 to trade at $31.02 and $27.34 a barrel in chaotic trade.
+They recovered some of their losses but were still down 23% - on track for their biggest daily fall since 1991, the start of the first Gulf War.
+European equity markets suffered hefty losses with London , Frankfurt and Paris tumbling between 7-8%.
+Italy's main index slumped 11% after the government ordered a lockdown of large parts of the north of the country, including the financial capital Milan.

 The pan-regional STOXX 600 fell into bear market territory -- a drop of more than 20% from its February peak.
-Oil stocks sank, with Premier Oil down 54% and energy giant BP trading nearly 20% lower.
-Heavy selling was set to continue on Wall Street with U.S. futures hitting their down limit.
+Oil stocks sank, with Premier Oil down 51% and energy giant BP trading 21% lower.
+Heavy selling was set to continue on Wall Street with U.S. futures hitting their down limit after tumbling 5% on Sunday.
+The SPDR S&P 500 exchange traded fund is down 7.4% in premarket trading.

 "We are seeing this week, finally, a full-scale liquidation and signs of capitulation, full-scale panic - we see this in every asset," said Paul O'Connor, head of multi-asset at Janus Henderson.
 "The oil price plunge adds a huge disruptive dynamic to markets that are already very fragile - investors are looking for losers in this move."